-- 1 Provide realistic one year screening projections targeting rural, migrant farm-worker, lesbian, and/or bisexual women of color who are aged 40 to 64 years for breast cancer and women aged 35-64 years for cervical cancer. - 2 Key staff members must have a minimum of two years experience conducting breast and cervical cancer outreach and education targeting rural, migrant farm worker, lesbian and/or bisexual women of color and provide documentation of that experience with the application. - 3 Address how the project increases the percentage of women of color within the target population who are screened for breast cancer and when necessary enter, remain, or progress through the continuum of breast and cervical cancer care. - 4 Provide services to rural, migrant farm worker, lesbian, and/or bisexual women of color as developed by the grantee. - 5 Avoid duplication of efforts already occurring within their communities
+- 1. Grantee and/or key staff members must have a minimum of two years experience conducting breast and cervical cancer outreach education, and referral activities to the target population, and provide documentation of that experience with the application. - 2.
+Grantee should have documented proof of appropriate linkage agreements, and an explanation as to how these collaborators will contribute to the overall accomplishment of project description and objectives. - 3.
+Grantee organization and key staff members must identify and demonstrate the capacity to successfully provide services to the proposed target population. - 4.
+Address how the project increases the percentage of women of color within the target population who are screened for breast cancer and when necessary enter, remain, or progress through the continuum of breast and cervical cancer care. - 5.
+Avoid duplication of efforts already occurring within their communities